The Shape of Learning Curves: a Review: Well-Behaved Learning Curves

 \subsection{Shape Depends on Hypothesis Class}

-Turning to theoretical evidence, a first provably exponential learning curve can be traced back to the famous work on 1NN \cite{cover1967nearest} by Cover and Hart.
-They point out that, in a two-class problem, if the classes are far enough apart, 1NN only misclassifies samples from one class if all $n$ training samples are from the other.
-In case both classes have equal prior, one can determine that $\bar{R}_n(A_\text{1NN}) = 2^{-n}$.
-This seems to suggest that if a problem is well-separated, classifiers may converge exponentially fast.

-Also in the context of classification, results from learning theory, especially in the form of Probably Approximately Correct (PAC) bounds \cite{vapnik1982estimation,shalev2014understanding}, have been referred to to justify power-law shapes in both the separable and non-separable case \cite{hoiem2020learning}.
+Turning to theoretical evidence, results from learning theory, especially in the form of Probably Approximately Correct (PAC) bounds \cite{vapnik1982estimation,shalev2014understanding}, have been referred to to justify power-law shapes in both the separable and non-separable case \cite{hoiem2021learning}.
 The PAC model is, however, pessimistic since it considers the performance on a worst-case distribution $P$, while the behavior on the actual fixed $P$ can be much more favorable (see, for instance, \cite{buntine1989critique,sarrett1989average,haussler1993probably,Haussler1996longer,hestness2017deep}).
-Even more problematic, the worst-case distribution considered by PAC is \emph{not} fixed, and can depend on the training size $n$, while for the learning curve $P$ is fixed \cite{bousquet2020theory}.
+Even more problematic, the worst-case distribution considered by PAC is \emph{not} fixed, and can depend on the training size $n$, while for the learning curve $P$ is fixed.
+Thus the actual curve can decrease much faster than the bound (e.g. exponential) \cite{bousquet2020theory}.
+The curve only has to be beneath the bound but can still also show strange behavior (wiggling).

 A more fitting approach, pioneered by Schuurmans \cite{schuurmans1995characterizing,schuurmans1997characterizing} and inspired by the findings in \cite{cohn1991can}, does characterize the shape of the learning curve for a fixed unknown $P$.
 This has also been investigated in \cite{gu2000exponential,gu2000bad} for specific learners.
 Recently, Bousquet et al. \cite{bousquet2020theory} gave a full characterization of all learning curve shapes for the realizable case and optimal learners.
 This last work shows that optimal learners can have only three shapes: an exponential shape, a power-law shape, or a learning curve that converges arbitrarily slow.
 The optimal shape is determined by novel properties of the hypothesis class (not the VC dimension).
 The result of arbitrarily slow learning is, partially, a refinement of the no free lunch theorem of \cite[Section 7.2]{Devroye1996} and concerns, for example, hypothesis classes that encompass all measurable functions.
 These results are a strengthening of a much earlier observation by Cover \cite{cover1968rates}.